 My favorite illustration projects in recent history have included another book, Eats, Shoots & Leaves Illustrated Edition, and a mural for the Bank of America Chicago Marathon.
 It covered three sides of a building along the Kennedy Expressway, which millions of people pass each week.
 And then there is Smurks, an app which a leading tech analyst says "is going to change the way the world reviews anything, and change the way market research is collected and shared."
 All in a day's work, thank you very much (okay, three years' work).

 What do I write in between?
 Musicals.
+And songs.
 I have this nutty ambition to let that replace illustration as my second gig by the time both the girls are off to school all day.
-Yes, Broadway is an unrealistic dream for a writer, but so is The New Yorker for a cartoonist.
+Yes, Broadway is an unrealistic dream for a writer, as is Nashville, but so is The New Yorker for a cartoonist.
 Current projects in development include My Dead Irish Mother, Despairadise and Fässi Goboggan and the Curly Headed Girl, a children's musical.
+And a bunch of song demos.

 On the personal side, my life is just the sort of rambling adventure you'd expect from living with two endlessly curious daughters, and a wife who's a politician.
 Just the sort of life you'd expect for a cartoonist.
 Or maybe not.
-But I'll let you read more about my life as Captain Dad if you promise to click the "Like" button afterward.
+But I'll let you read more about my life as Captain Dad.
 Or buy the book.
 (Thanks.)

-If you are an aspiring cartoonist, you may be interested in the longer history of my career.
+If you are an aspiring cartoonist, you may be interested in the longer history of my career, which answers all those questions I had about cartoonists when I was trying to get started.
 If you are anyone else, it may bore you to tears.
 You have been warned.